satanja/HHLadder/readme.md

 * ELO The package with all the code handling ELO functionality
 * Ladder The package with all the code relevant to handling the ladder (adding fencers, processing matches, etc.)
-* Records The package containing record data types, i.e. `Match`es and `Fencer`s.
+* Records The package containing record data types, i.e. `Match` and `Fencer`.
-* Weapon The package containing classes for `Weapon`s, used for verification and creation of `Ladder`s per weapon.
+* Weapon The package containing classes for `Weapon`, used for verification and creation of `Ladder`s per weapon.

 ### Documentation